 After the success of the first sheet ground mine, called the “Yellow Dog,” in the 1890s, business boomed.
 By 1896, there were 700 mines located in the Webb City-Carterville-Prosperity District, which, produced 23 million dollars in lead and zinc between the years of 1894 and 1904, though they wouldn’t reach their peak until 1918.
 That same year the co-educational Webb City College was established.

 In the meantime, Elijah Webb, son of the town’s founder, had continued to operate the bank as well as managing the family’s land and mineral interests, which were leased to numerous operators.
 Having become very wealthy, he built a magnificent Queen Anne style home during the last decade of the 19th Century that featured two stories, 12-foot ceilings, inlaid wood floors, three fireplaces, oak trim, and all the trimmings of a successful man of the time.
-It is just one of several historic homes that continue to stand in the city today.
+It is just one of several historic homes that continue to stand in the city today and was placed on the National Register of Historic Places in July of 2020.

 Over the next several years, Webb City continued to grow and by the turn of the century, the town was called home to more than 9,000 people.